Heyford railway station

 Heyford railway station serves the village of Lower Heyford and surrounding areas in Oxfordshire, England.
 It is on the Cherwell Valley Line and is ideally located for visiting the Oxford Canal and Heyford Wharf, which are both alongside.
-The station, and the ten trains each Monday to Saturday serving it, are operated by Great Western Railway.
+The station, and 10 trains each Monday to Saturday serving it, are operated by Great Western Railway.

 It is 75 mi 21 chain measured from London Paddington via Didcot Parkway.

 Services

-Trains are all operated by Great Western Railway, except for one late night weekday service at 0053 to Banbury, operated by Chiltern Railways.
-Some peak trains run through to/from London Paddington at peak times, but otherwise services operate between Oxford and Banbury only and call roughly every two hours.
+Most services at Heyford are operated by Great Western Railway, with a very limited service operated by Chiltern Railways.

-Sundays services operate in the summer months only, usually from the May timetable change until mid-September (3 trains per day each way).
+The typical off-peak service is one train every two hours in each direction between Didcot Parkway and Banbury, operated by Great Western Railway.
+Additional services call at the station during the peak hours.
+The station is also served by a single late evening service from Oxford to Banbury, operated by Chiltern Railways on weekdays only.

+On Sundays, the station is served by three Great Western Railway services in each direction between Oxford and Banbury during the summer months (between May and September) only.
+No services call at the station on Sundays during the winter months.